curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 *Measured using Intel Pentium G4560*

 ## Conclusion
-In following section I will evaluate how each parameter affects the running time and relative mistake of chosen algorithms.
+In following section I will describe the parameter tunning process.
+I will evaluate the results and I will pinpoint some observations I have made.

-PROCESS:
+### Parameter tunning process

-i have generated 10 instances of the problem and for each instance and run the algorithm 100 times to reach at least *some* level of statistical significancy I have created 10 plots (one for each instance)
+I have generated 10 instances of the problem.
+Then for each instance I have run the algorithm 100 times to reach at least *some* level of statistical significancy.
+Using obtained data I have created 10 plots (one for each instance).

-then I have adjusted the params and repeated the process
+After that I have adjusted the algorithm parameters and repeated the process.

-#I have used gnuplot to automatically create plot with all 100 runs for each instance
-#this way I have ended up with 10 plots to compare and observe

-i have tried stuff

-neighbour creation is important - we want continuous state space changed from one bit flip to N bit flips
+### Measurements evaluation

+I have tuned the algorithm parameters to minimize the relative mistake of the algorithm.
+The plots of price development contain both intensification and diversification.

+### Neighbour creation

+At first I have created neighbour solutions by flipping only one bit.
+Neighbouring solutions had a very big difference in price (one added or removed item).
+Because of that there were many local maxima and the algorithm was more likely to get stuck in one.
+This have led to marginally worse solutions (about 10 times worse).

+I have changed the neighbour creation to flipping N bits.
+This meant that neighbour could have some items added and some removed which have led to smaller difference in price.
+Another thing worth mentioning is that this way each solution has more neighbours.
+Which should help to reduce the likelihood of getting stuck in an suboptimal state.

+### Capacity

 capacity limitation could be handled differently